nadseecot-hub/Front-end-capstone/README.md

 - No new carousel/icon UI dependency was added.
 - Unused legacy TutorDetail files were removed only after confirming they were not imported.
 - `npm run build` passes with zero errors.

+## Reflection

+The hardest part of this project was not simply writing the interface; it was repeatedly debugging and refining the design, authentication flow, and performance.
+I changed the design and layout more than five times before reaching a result that felt right.
+Authentication was another major challenge because the application needed to distinguish between tutor, student, and parent roles while keeping dashboard access protected.

+The performance work was also challenging.
+Lighthouse initially exposed significant mobile performance problems, particularly around rendering, Firebase initialization, image delivery, and unnecessary client-side JavaScript.
+I had to inspect the application architecture rather than simply changing visual components.
+Moving appropriate content toward Server Components, isolating interactive sections, optimizing images, and deferring authentication initialization eventually brought the production Lighthouse Performance score to 100 on desktop and 99 on mobile.

+If I were starting the project again, I would design and build the authentication architecture first and then connect it to the UI.
+I would also spend more time planning the application structure before writing components.
+Working with coding agents taught me that planning and inspection are just as important as implementation.
+Instead of immediately asking an agent to build something, inspecting the existing code, defining the exact design requirements, and giving the agent a detailed implementation prompt produced much better results.

+One thing that surprised me was how much better the development process became when I switched from simply generating code to treating the coding agent as an implementation partner.
+I remember moving from Claude to Codex, inspecting the project, preparing a detailed design and implementation prompt, and then giving it to Codex.
+The resulting implementation was much closer to what I wanted than my earlier iterations.
+That experience taught me that AI coding tools are most effective when the developer provides clear planning, constraints, context, and acceptance criteria before implementation begins.